NVIDIA/TensorRT/tools/Polygraphy/examples/api/01_comparing_frameworks/README.md

 respect to another.

-In this example, we'll look at how you can use the Polygraphy API to run inference with synthetic input data using ONNX Runtime and TensorRT, and then compare the results.
+In this example, we'll look at how you can use the Polygraphy API to run inference with synthetic input data using ONNX-Runtime and TensorRT, and then compare the results.

 ## Running The Example